scala-steward/shipreq/Design/tla+/notes.md

 Not sure how to test efficiency...
 Eg. if I have a bug in my spec/logic that results in 90% cache misses

 Catches crazy edge caches.
-Like I've just created a new event, my very next action is to update the cache then I found out it's already up-to-date (!).
+Like I've just created a new event, my very next action is to update the cache then I found out it's already up-to-date, and with a snapshot to boot (!).
 Also off-by-1 errors but not in arithmetic, in comparison. eg < vs <=

+Add cache eviction by Redis.
+It's quickly proved that my logic is insufficient.
+It's been great up until to verify my own logic.
+Once happy it took 1 min to introduce Redis' logic (eviction).
+Once I get this working the confidence I'll have is fantastic.
+This is been an extremely valuable exercise.

 Summary
 * hard to write a spec for exactly what you want